tony-landreth/vim_second_brain/README.md

   alias bbs="new_snippet.sh"
 ```

 I've also include a script for pushing notes to a git repository every minute, so that you're always backing up your precious infos.
+I do all of my work on a Mac.
+For convenience, you can just drop the
+contents of `push_notes.sh` into an Automator task, make it an app, and then run it from `cron`.

 ## Types of Notes
 There are three kinds of notes that I currently